DavideDeFeudis/fbw17-lots/projects/README.md

 => showcase: https://flappybird.io/
 - Create a browser game with animations
 - Choose graphics from pixabay, unsplash or other free image resources
-- On mouse click and hitting the spacebar key: Move up the bird
+- On mouse click or hitting the spacebar key: Move up the bird
 - If the bird touches a tube:
     - Catch this event & Quit the game
     - Grey out the display area and display “GameOver”
     - Offer a button “New Game”
 - On every passed tube: Count up the score
-- The move tubes you pass the more you gain
+- The more tubes you pass the more you gain
 - On game finish:
     - Store your scores for a player in the frontend:
-        - Let the user type in a player name (or offer to generate a random player name)
+        - Let the user type in a player name (or offer generation of a random player name)
         - Basic Version: Use LocalStorage to store data
         - Advanced Version: Use IndexedDB to store data